awais1019/awais1019/README.md

 Exploring advanced SQL techniques and app development frameworks to further my skillset.

 ## Looking to Collaborate On:
 Exciting projects that utilize C#, C++, database management, or app development.
-I'm particularly interested in [mention specific areas of interest, if any].
+I'm particularly interested to gain knowledge and experience.

 ## Looking for Help With:
 Exploring practical applications of theoretical concepts learned in my computer science courses.